-James Hetfield, Metallica’s singer, songwriter and of course, guitar player has made reference to his lack of formal knowledge of music theory many a time in interviews and elsewhere.
-He does mention being taught some theory by the late Cliff Burton, but it’s unlikely he spent time in a class spelling out the relative minor of F major.
+James Hetfield, Metallica’s singer, songwriter, and guitarist, has made reference to his lack of formal knowledge of music theory many times in interviews and elsewhere.
+He does mention being taught basic music theory by the late Cliff Burton, but it’s unlikely he spent time in a class spelling out the relative minor of F major.

-In order to compensate for their lack of knowledge of music theory these Rock musicians usually have very good aural skills.
+In order to compensate for their lack of knowledge of music theory, these rock musicians usually develop exceptional aural skills.
 They are able to “hear” things (either from other musicians or in their minds) and easily figure them out on their guitar.

-In the end, it’s the result that counts and, even without ‘knowing music theory’, James Hetfield has proven himself to be one of the world’s best rhythm guitar players and songwriters.
+In the end, it’s the result that counts, and, even without formally learning music theory, James Hetfield has proven himself to be one of the world’s best rhythm guitar players and songwriters.

 Nonetheless, learning music theory has many benefits for Rock guitar players.

 Before I started learning music theory, I was getting all this new information on how to play the guitar, but I simply couldn’t connect the dots.

 I knew what a D major and a D minor were, and how to play them on the guitar.
 I could also observe that the minor chords sounded a little ‘sadder‘.
 But I couldn’t understand what was really going on!
 I didn’t know what a scale was, let alone that the D major chord is built on the first, third, and fifth notes of the D major scale.

 Things started to make sense when I started learning music theory.
 I began to understand why certain notes sounded good together, while others sounded more jarring to the ear, the concept of consonance and dissonance.

 Eventually, when I started writing my own rock songs, music theory proved to be even more valuable.
 It was as if I was presented with a huge palette, illustrating the elements of music, from which I could pick, choose and apply in my songs.